0

 tapasroom.jpgThe Tapas Room

 The Tapas Room originally started up under the name Donostia Social Club, appearing at Pop Brixton.
-They now preside over three restaurants, including a return to Brixton in Brixton Village.
+Once three restaurants, just one remains in Tooting that's well worth a visit.
 Expect classic tapas like cod croquetas and pan con tomate alongside larger plates like Confit Panceta or Chilled Octopus & Tomato Salad.

 boqueria.jpgBoqueria